 It’s that time of year where treats and unhealthy foods are abundant!
 Every workplace seems to have a nonstop stream of sweets, baked goods, and other delicious foods that are difficult to resist!

-Family members and friends, although well-meaning, don’t necessarily realize that the foods normally served at holiday meals can cause health setbacks.
-It’s hard to say “no” to grandma when she’s offering a bowl of the special dish she knows you’ve loved since you were a child.
+Family members and friends—although well-meaning—don’t necessarily realize that the foods normally served at holiday meals can cause health setbacks.
+After all, it’s hard to say “no” to grandma when she’s offering a bowl of the special dish she knows you’ve loved since you were a child.

 So, how can a person get through the festivities without taking a huge step backwards in dietary health?

 Read on for some of my advice on how to navigate family and work celebrations with less stress, so you can enjoy yourself while staying as healthy as possible.

 On days where you have gatherings that include a large meal, try intermittent fasting.
 This means that everything you eat is within an 8-hour window.

 When you wake up, grab a cup of coffee, tea, water, or any other beverage that doesn’t have any calories.

 Start off your day with a meal packed with protein and healthy fats, such as an omelette with veggies, avocado, and smoked salmon.